Use this equal opportunities policy to set out how you prevent and eliminate workplace discrimination.

+An equal opportunity policy outlines the measures a business takes to eliminate and prevent discrimination and its duty to make reasonable adjustments in the workplace.
 Show a commitment to equal opportunity and diversity within the workplace with a clear and fair equal opportunities policy.
 A responsible employer wants employees to know that its decisions within employment, recruitment, progression and dismissal are based solely on employee merit and employer need.
-This equality and diversity policy covers all forms of unlawful discrimination, harassment and victimisation at work.
-It also contains sections on training, adjustments for disability, monitoring, grievances and sanctions.

 When should I use an equal opportunities policy?

-- to help you fulfil your legal duty not to discriminate, harass or victimise as an employer
+to help you fulfil your legal duty not to discriminate, harass or victimise

 - aims of the policy